Skip to main content

 Also known as: over-shallowed, too flat coming down

-A shallow downswing describes a club delivery angle that has flattened too much relative to what a golfer's setup and swing plane call for, which can produce blocks, hooks, or thin contact when it goes beyond a useful amount.
+A shallow downswing describes a club delivery angle that has flattened too much relative to what a golfer's setup and swing plane call for.
+This can produce blocks, hooks, or thin contact when it goes beyond a useful amount.

-After being told repeatedly to "get shallow," a golfer starts dropping the club well behind the body in transition, and the shaft is now so flat that the club arrives stuck from the inside, producing a string of blocked shots to the right.
+After being told repeatedly to "get shallow," a golfer starts dropping the club well behind the body in transition.
+The shaft is now.
+As a result, flat that the club arrives stuck from the inside.
+This produces a string of blocked shots to the right.

 Why it matters

-Shallowing is a useful fix for a steep, over-the-top swing but is not a universal goal — golfers who already have a flat or neutral downswing can make their ball-striking worse by chasing more shallowing than their swing needs.
-SwingVantage reporting shaft angle relative to the golfer's own baseline, not just a single ideal number, helps show whether more shallowing is actually the right prescription.
+Shallowing is a useful fix for a steep, over-the-top swing but is not a universal goal.
+This means golfers who already have a flat or neutral downswing can make their ball-striking worse by chasing more shallowing than their swing needs.
+SwingVantage reporting shaft angle relative to the golfer's own baseline.
+It is not just a single ideal number, helps show whether more shallowing is actually the right prescription.

 How it shows up on video